pub struct Version {

 pub fn nth(&self, n: usize) -> Option<u32>

-Try to extract a position from the Version
+Try to extract a position from the Version as a nice integer, as if it

-were a SemVer
+were a SemVer.

 use versions::Version;